-Since it is very close to winter, and cold in Pennsylvania (especially at night) some of the animal exhibits were closed.
-However, much to my surprise, there were several animals that seemed to be thriving in our climate.
-My absolute favorite was an adorable porcupine that seemed to have super strength.
+The Elmwood Park Zoo Wild Lights is very easy to navigate, and there is a clear path to follow which is amazing.
+Since it is very close to winter, and cold in Pennsylvania, some of the animal exhibits may be closed, however, so many animals actually do thrive in the late autumn and winter seasons.
+My absolute favorite when we visited was an adorable porcupine that seemed to have super strength.
 The chunky fellow enjoyed climbing up the fence, seemed to do a backflip, and then was taking laps in his area.
 The porcupine ran up to us right away and was quite social.

 There was one indoor exhibit that was open at the time we went with several mammals and even some Montezuma Quail!
 Even though the exhibit was indoors and warm, there were large open doors to keep the air flowing which was nice.
 In general, I would recommend wearing warm layers, a hat, gloves, warm shoes, and hand warmers if you have them.
 It can get very cold up here in the North East region!